 ELSA is a study about ageing and how the ageing process varies across different types of people.
 In order to understand what happens to people in later life, it’s important that we know when they have died and how they have died.
 Linking to mortality records gives us accurate information on cause and date of death.
 Mortality data is sourced from civil registration data.

-Cancer Registration data is collected by Public Health England.
+Cancer Registration data is collected by National Disease Registration Service.
 These data contain information about the type of cancer or condition and any treatment that you may have.

-Linking your information to these records we will be able to analyse the data to improve our understanding about who is affected by cancer, inequality in cancer care and how having cancer impacts on other aspects of your life.
+Linking your information to these records will enable us to analyse the data to improve our understanding about who is affected by cancer, inequalities in cancer care and how having cancer impacts on other aspects of your life.

 Administrative data from National Insurance records provides a historical picture of your income and a detailed historical picture of your contributions to the National Insurance system.
 Although we collect information on your current income in the interview, it is important to understand the way that your income may have changed over your lifetime and how this has affected your current circumstances.
 Understanding your contribution to the National Insurance system allows us to calculate how much you could be entitled to receive from the State Pension.
 Knowing this means that we can look at how this may affect how long you continue to work, how much you save in other forms and what the impact may be on other aspects of your life such as your health.